mattstyles/raid/packages/create-raid-app/readme.md

 See the existing `create-raid-app` structure for examples of how to create your own commands and templates.

+## Hot module reloading

+HMR moves your development builds further away from production builds which can lead to very hard-to-trace bugs surfacing in production without very careful testing (in the best case it can lead to head-scratching about why tests fail but locally you’re all good).

+True incremental HMR is disabled by default for CRA scaffolded projects.
+This is in-line with latest builds of [Parcel](https://parceljs.org/hmr.html).
+You will still get page reloading out of the box and with Parcel’s aggressive incremental caching this can still get you a lightning fast feedback loop between saving your files and seeing the changes running.

+HMR is particularly sensitive to files that generate side effect.
+Raid supports a single store, which inherently generates side effects in some files.
+These files are often root files and so are liable to be reloaded for any changes further down the tree.
+This isn’t the only way to use Raid and so if you’re happy you know _which_ updates are safe and which aren’t then you can enable incremental HMR.

+The default stance (for create-raid-app) is that true HMR generates more problems than it solves for the majority of projects (a sentiment echoed by the latest Parcel changes) and so is disabled by default as of `cra@6.0.1`.

 ## Contributing

 Pull requests are always welcome, the project uses the [standard](http://standardjs.com) code style.
 Please run `yarn test` to ensure all tests are passing and add tests for any new features or updates.